score-json/nlohmann_json/TSF/trustable/statements/JLS-30.md

 Outstanding CVEs are analysed within eclipse-score/inc_nlohmann_json to determine whether they can be dismissed, and/or are relevant for S-CORE's use cases of the nlohmann/json library.

-aschemmel-tech: In my understanding, both pieces of evidence support the statement completely.
+aschemmel-tech: In my understanding bot evidences support the statement completely.